The Sardine Run South Africa

 Action on the Sardine Run

-Spend six hours a day at sea anywhere in South Africa and you should experience something spectacular, but the waters off the Wildcoast during the sardine run months are teeming with life, so just get out there and expect the unexpected!
+Spend six hours a day at sea anywhere in South Africa and you should experience something spectacular, but the waters off the Wildcoast during the winter months are teeming with life, so just get out there and expect the unexpected!

 Whales of the Sardine Run